-Sunday, March 26th, 2017 -- St. Paul’s Anglican Church, Nanaimo The programme’s title comes from the opening piece ‘When Rooks Fly Homeward’.
+The programme’s title comes from the opening piece ‘When Rooks Fly Homeward’.
 This is a beautifully crafted setting of words by the Irish poet Joseph Campbell (1879-1944) – the second poem in a collection titled ‘The Mountainy Singer’ (Dublin, 1909).
-Its composer, Arthur Baynon (1889-1954), … Continue reading Programme Notes – When Rooks Fly Homeward
+Its composer, Arthur Baynon (1889-1954), was briefly organist at St. Michael’s College, Tenbury, in Worcestershire. … Continue reading Programme Notes – When Rooks Fly Homeward

 Tag: Buxtehude